WITH: Susan Swanton

 AGES: 6 – 8 years

-PRICE: £6 per session (payable termly or half-termly), £6 taster sessions available.
+PRICE: £6 per session (payable half-termly), £6 taster sessions available.
 Book below

 Are you a mover and shaker?
 Do you find yourself dancing in the kitchen?
 Do you love moving to music?
 Do you dance at every opportunity?
 Have you made up routines in front of your bedroom mirror?

 Then this class is for you.
 This is a creative dance class that uses your favourite moves and encourages you to develop more.
 By being the authors of your own work you will learn to create your own dances and extend your movement range making and choreographing solo pieces and group inventions.

 The influences will be the movement that people are making in the room, exploring different genres of dance, improvising techniques, interpreting music and having fun!